scenerystack/community/docs/reference/api/scenery-phet/SpectrumNode.md

 # SpectrumNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/SpectrumNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/SpectrumNode.ts) for the most up-to-date information.

 ## Overview

 SpectrumNode displays a color spectrum for a range of values.
 By default, it maps values in the range [0,1] to